 - Expulsion or dropping out of school

-If your child is demonstrating aggressive behavior such as intense anger, frequent temper tantrums, or extreme impulsivity you should immediately take them in for a complete evaluation by a qualified mental health professional.
-It is important to not minimize these behaviors.
+If your child is demonstrating aggressive behavior such as intense anger, frequent temper tantrums, or extreme impulsivity you should immediately take them in for a complete evaluation by a qualified mental health professional from our aggression treatment facility.
+It is important to minimize these behaviors.
 The earlier a child gets help for this disruptive behavior the better the outcome is likely to be.
 Treatment for aggression is conducted on an individual basis since the reason for this type of behavior can be the result of many different factors.
 The goal of treatment is usually to focus on helping a child learn how to control his or her anger and frustration in appropriate ways, be responsible for his or her actions, and come to accept consequences.

-There are a number of different options available for the treatment of aggressive behavior, which may include a residential treatment program that has been shown to be effective at identify and treating the cause of this inappropriate behavior.
-Through a residential treatment program, individuals will be able to receive any therapeutic interventions needed to address any underlying mental health disorders that may be causing the aggressive behavior.
-Additionally, children and adolescents can get any medication they may need and will be under constant supervision to ensure safety while they get their behaviors under control.
-Other methods that may be used in treatment include group therapy, family therapy, and experiential programming, all of which can address any additional issues the child may be having.
+There are a number of different options available for the treatment of aggressive behavior, which may include a program at our facility’s residential aggression treatment center that has been shown to be effective at identifying and treating the cause of this inappropriate behavior.
+Through our facility’s residential treatment program, located in Arkansas, individuals will be able to receive any therapeutic interventions needed to address any underlying mental health disorders that may be causing the aggressive behavior.
+Additionally, adolescents or teens can get any medication they may need and will be under constant supervision by our aggression treatment facility’s staff to ensure safety while they get their behaviors under control.
+Other methods that our aggression treatment center may use in treatment include group therapy, family therapy, and experiential programming, all of which can address any additional issues the child may be having.

 Knowing how to handle an aggressive child can be difficult for parents and other authority figures, like teachers, that the child comes in contact with on a regular basis.
 Here are some tips that may be useful for dealing with an aggressive child or teen:

 - Praise them when they are being good

 - Do not try to rationalize the inappropriate behavior